-The Central Federation Body has considered the need for a specific internal audit function and has decided not to appoint an internal auditor.
-However, the Directors have appointed a firm of external auditors to perform assurance work on the internal controls as permitted by the Academy Trust Handbook.
+The Central Federation Board has considered the need for a specific internal audit function and have appointed a firm of external auditors to perform assurance work on the internal controls as permitted by the Academy Trust Handbook.
 The work includes giving advice on financial matters and performing a range of checks on the Federation's financial systems.
-Reports are made on a termly basis to the Directors on the operation of the systems of control and on the discharge of the Central Federation Body's financial responsibilities.
+Reports are made on a termly basis to the Directors on the operation of the systems of control and on the discharge of the Central Federation Board's financial responsibilities.
 No material weaknesses were identified.
-The Federation's internal scrutiny service is provided by Moore Kingston Smith LLP.
+The Federation's internal scrutiny service is provided by Transforming, Inspiring, Advising, Assuring (TIAA).